tumarkuss/CS232/README.md

-# This is Pace University's CS232 repository tought by the best Professor I've ever had: Dr. Jun Yuan(PhD in CS):
+# This is Pace University's CS232 repository taught by the best Professor I've ever had: Dr. Jun Yuan(PhD in CS):

 ## About CS232:
 ```markdown